google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

 1. Follow instructions contained in INSTALLATION.txt.

-2. Verify that installation succeeded from the osCommerce admin page by selecting MODULES->PAYMENTS and checking if Google Checkout is listed.
+2. Verify that installation succeeded from the osCommerce admin console by selecting 'Modules->Payment' and checking if 'GoogleCheckout' is listed.

-3. Point your browser to
+3. Point your browser to:

       http://<your-domain>/catalog/googlecheckout/responsehandler.php

-   If you get a 'Invalid or not supported Message', go to the next section.
+   If you get an 'Invalid or not supported Message', go to the next section.
    If you get any errors, you must correct all errors before proceeding.
    Refer to the troubleshooting section below or go to the support forum for help.